Email Us Today! contact@umonics.sg

 One of the best ways to support preschoolers in developing strong letter construction skills is to provide opportunities for them to practice forming letters.
 This can be done in a variety of ways such as using a pencil or pen to trace over letters, drawing letters in sand or shaving foam, or using a finger to form letters in playdough or clay.
 By providing these types of hands-on experiences, preschoolers can begin to develop the fine motor skills needed to form letters correctly.

-2. Use Multi-Sensory Approaches
+2. Utilize Multi-Sensory Approaches

-3. Break Down Letters into Simple Shapes
+3. Break Letters into Simple Shapes

-4. Encourage Proper Grip and Posture
+4. Promote Proper Grip and Posture

-5. Provide Positive Feedback and Encouragement
+5. Offer Positive Feedback and Encouragement

 Teaching Preschoolers Letter Construction